 - Food is preserved, processed and package-branded and marketed such that food is becoming increasingly unrecognizable.
 For example, it is becoming increasingly difficult to link processed meat products to the actual type of animal.

-- They may encourage or emphasis the growing of non-food cash crops rather than food crops which would limit the consumers choice of food.
+- They may encourage or emphasise the growing of non-food cash crops rather than food crops which would limit the consumer’s choice of food.

-- TNCs often sell processed food, which have less fibre, thereby increasing the consumer’s risk of contracting diseases of affluence.
+- TNCs often sell processed food, which has less fibre, thereby increasing the consumer’s risk of contracting diseases of affluence.

-- The Media and advertising companies can also present food adverts which presents unhealthy food as the suitable for consumers.
+- The Media and advertising companies can also present food adverts which present unhealthy food as suitable for consumers.
 This could compel them to switch from eating healthy food to unhealthy one.